Back to top

 Second Offense drinking and driving

-If a previous drinking and driving conviction was within seven years of your new arrest then you will be charged with second offense drunk driving.
+If a previous drinking and driving conviction occurred within seven years of your new arrest, then you will be charged with second-offense drunk driving.

-Many judges interpret the second offense drinking and driving statute to carry a mandatory minimum of five days in jail and a maximum of up to a year in jail.
+Many judges interpret the second-offense drinking and driving statute to carry a mandatory minimum of five days in jail and a maximum of up to one year in jail.

-The Michigan Secretary of State will revoke your driver license for a second offense DUI and it will not automatically be reinstated.
+The Michigan Secretary of State will revoke your driver’s license for a second-offense DUI, and it will not automatically be reinstated.

-These consequences were avoided once DUI lawyer, Aaron J. Boria was finished with this case.
+These consequences were avoided once DUI lawyer Aaron J. Boria finished handling this case.

 Drinking and Driving Lawyer

-If you have been accused of driving drunk call drinking and driving lawyer, Aaron J. Boria at (734) 453-7806.
+f you have been accused of driving drunk, call drinking and driving lawyer Aaron J. Boria at (734) 453-7806.

 We know how a DUI offense can turn your life upside down, which is why we do everything in our power to get you the best possible outcome.

 Attorney Boria is experienced in defending drinking and driving cases.
-He also attends special training to improve his skills in defending DUI cases, which sets him apart from other so called drinking and driving lawyers.
+He also attends specialized training to improve his skills in DUI defense, which sets him apart from other so-called drinking and driving lawyers.